usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 A common form of authentication compromise is an attack on the verifier, which if successful may be able to harvest information that can later be used to authenticate to that verifier.
 Authentication protocols where the verifier has data that can only be used to verify, and not generate, the authenticator output are referred to as bring verifier compromise resistant.

 Public keys used with approved algorithms and having at least the minimum security strength specified in SP 800-131A are considered to be verifier compromise resistant, as are hashed keys when the key being hashed has the necessary security strength.
-So, for example, look-up secrets that are sufficiently complex would be considered verifier compromise resistant when hashed with an approved algorithm.
+For example, look-up secrets that are sufficiently complex would be considered verifier compromise resistant when hashed with an approved algorithm.

-Certain types of authenticators, notably OTP devices and cryptographic devices that generate one-time passwords cannot be verifier compromise resistant because they need to share a secret with the authenticator in order to generate an authenticator output for comparison.
+Certain types of authenticators, notably OTP devices and cryptographic devices that generate one-time passwords, cannot be verifier compromise resistant because they need to share a secret with the authenticator in order to generate an authenticator output for comparison.

 #### Replay Resistance